Hans Morgenthau: European years and functional jurisprudence

 Morgenthau completed his doctoral dissertation in Germany in the late 1920s.
 It was published in 1929 as his first book, The International Administration of Justice, Its Essence and Its Limits.
 The book was reviewed by Carl Schmitt, who was then a jurist teaching at the University of Berlin.
 In an autobiographical essay written near the end of his life, Morgenthau related that, although he had looked forward to meeting Schmitt during a visit to Berlin, the meeting went badly and Morgenthau left thinking that he had been in the presence of (in his own words) "the demonic".
 By the late 1920s Schmitt was becoming the leading jurist of the rising Nazi movement in Germany, and Morgenthau came to see their positions as irreconcilable.
 (The editors of Morgenthau's The Concept of the Political [see below] state that "the reader of [Morgenthau's] The Concept of the Political ... will easily recognize that Morgenthau deplored Schmitt's understanding of the political on moral grounds and conceptual grounds.")

 Following the completion of his doctoral dissertation, Morgenthau left Germany to complete his Habilitation dissertation (license to teach at universities) in Geneva.
 It was published in French as La Réalité des normes en particulier des normes du droit international: Fondements d'une théorie des normes (The Reality of Norms and in Particular the Norms of International Law: Foundations of a Theory of Norms).
 It has not been translated into English.
 The legal scholar Hans Kelsen, who had just arrived in Geneva as a professor, was an adviser to Morgenthau's dissertation.
 Kelsen was among the strongest critics of Carl Schmitt.
-Kelsen and Morgenthau became lifelong colleagues even after both emigrated from Europe to take their respective academic positions in the United States.
+Kelsen and Morgenthau became lifelong colleagues even after both emigrated from Europe to take academic positions in the United States.